Live at the Black Cat

 Live at the Black Cat is a live album by American hardcore punk band Scream.
-It was released on February 10, 1998 by Torque Records.
-The album was recorded live at The Black Cat in Washington D.C. on December 28, 1996, at a Christmas reunion show.
+It was released on February 10, 1998, by Torque Records.
+The album was recorded live at The Black Cat in Washington, D.C., on December 28, 1996, at a Christmas reunion show.
 The band featured the original band line-up of Franz Stahl on lead guitar, his brother Pete Stahl on lead vocals, Skeeter Thompson on bass and Kent Stax on drums.
-Robert "Harley" Davidson, who was picked up by the band in the mid 1980's during the recording of the band's second album "This Side Up" also performed on guitar on the recording.
+Robert "Harley" Davidson, who was picked up by the band in the mid-1980s during the recording of the band's second album "This Side Up" also performed on guitar on the recording.
 All material on the record was written by Franz and Pete Stahl with the exception of "No More Censorship" which was written by Davidson.
 Scream alumni drummer Dave Grohl who played with Nirvana and later Foo Fighters guest appeared as the drummer on "No More Censorship".